Witness Risk Glossary 06.03.25

 Risk – A danger or hazard which carries with it the potential for loss and/or gain.

 Risk Assessment – working through risk identification (What could happen?), the risk probability scale What is the likelihood of that happening?
 (Frequency Analysis) and What are the consequences?
-(Consequence Analysis)
+(Consequence Analysis).

 Risk Assessment Process - Five parts.
 (1) Learn the environment; (2) Identify the risks in that specific environment; (3) Analyze the risks (frequencies, intensities, proximities); (4) Evaluate and prioritize the risks by increasing threat levels; (5) Decide on risk mitigation strategies.